-Provider Qualifications Provider Type License Certification Other Standard Entity/Organization or Fiscal Agent None None Must meet fiscal intermediary service requirements.
-Entity or individual fiscal agent may not be the provider of other covered services for the individual for whom it is providing fiscal intermediary services.
+Provider Qualifications Provider Type License Certification Other Standard Entity/Organization or None None Must meet fiscal intermediary requirements.
+Entity/Organization or individual fiscal agent may not be the provider of other covered services for the individual for whom it is providing fiscal intermediary services.